For those looking for a more indepth product tour, I also recommend checking out this 30-minute video, which covers a lot of ground.

 This walkthrough from a teacher’s perspective provides additional insight into how NetSupport could be used in the classroom.
 Teachers interested in learning more can also book a demo to get a tour of the product in action.

-The enormous range of features on both the administrative, teacher & eSafety sides ensure that whatever you’re trying to do with technology management, you’ll be able to.
+The enormous range of administrative, teacher, and eSafety features ensure that whatever you’re trying to do with technology management, you’ll be able to.
 Plus, the interface is incredibly user friendly and the team has a great library of video support as well.

 As mentioned above, for those interested in learning more, you can download a free trial, contact the NetSupport DNA team or book a demo.